shehzaashraf/gitlab/README.md

 # gitlab
-its a markdown in this eepository
+its a markdown file in this repository